Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Unlike arsenic, which is tasteless, colorless, odorless, and dissolves easily, strychnine is extremely bitter and does not easily dissolve.

-As poisoning cases increased in the 1800s, especially using arsenic, additional protections were added to these substances and you had to at least record like who purchased the poison or medication and how much of it they purchased.
+As poisoning cases increased in the 1800s, especially using arsenic, additional protections were added to these substances, and you had to at least record like who purchased the poison or medication and how much of it they purchased.

 I don't know like how you do ID checks and like to verify anyway, which is a plot point in a book that I read about strychnine.
+Anyway,

 yeah.

-Apparently the rise in poisonings overall may have been driven in part not just by easy access to these substances, but also because life insurance was beginning beginning to become a thing.
+Apparently the rise in poisonings overall may have been driven in part not just by easy access to these substances, but also because life insurance was beginning to become a thing.

 So you could take out a policy on someone and slip a little bit of arsenic or strychnine into their coffee.
+And then before there were tests, you couldn't confirm that it was poison.

-I mean, it feels though like the way that you die with strychnine is fairly obvious.
+I mean, it feels, though, like the way that you die with strychnine is fairly obvious.
+Well, that's, so that's the thing.

+Yeah.
 It is.

 It is very obvious.

+I mean, and this was also pre-tetanus vaccine.
 So maybe tetanus cases were more common, but still, like, I don't know.

+I mean, I think it was enough.
 It was obvious enough that there was a motivation for chemists to develop tests.

 And they did this for arsenic and then for other poisons such as strychnine.
+Okay.

 But yeah, as you said, like it causes very distinctive symptoms.
+Right.

-But that didn't stop.
+But that didn't stop poisoners.
+Okay.

 The most famous of these, or infamous rather, of these strychnine poisoners was William Palmer, whom Charles Dickens called the greatest villain that ever stood in the old Bailey.
+Whoa.

-He killed or is suspected of having killed several people, including his friend, his brother, his mother-in-law, his children.
+Yeah, the greatest villain.
+He is, he killed or is suspected of having killed several people, including his friend, his brother, his mother-in-law, his children.

 Just a really dark, really dark character.
+Yeah.

+Infamous.
 His trial marked a huge step forward in forensic medicine and the use of expert testimony from medical and forensic witnesses during a criminal trial.

 Okay.